dispersionlab/gitShow1/reflections.md

 ## Final Reflection

 - The way the score has been written seems more like a guide rather than telling exactly what they're doing in their recording.
-I appreciate having access to do this as it helps me understand the VCV Rack patch while giving me space to experiment.
+I appreciate having access to do this because it has helped me understand the VCV Rack patch while giving me space to experiment.
+- I wish there had been more noise in the low end (bass or drums).